 Developers of both desktop and internet applications are experiencing a quite interesting phenomenon: the same application must have several outputs, like netbook version or mobile sites.
 With the rise of HTML5, sites now might need multiple different outputs.
 Also, we must have different outputs when we are creating, viewing or update content.
 The concept of multiple contexts might be anticipated by the GUI creators.

 Integers, float numbers, strings… all developers know these data types.
 But they know that in some cases it is needed a more complex data types; combination of primitives.
 Some programming languages have structures and objects to address this idea.
 But GUIs can also be the combination of multiple primitives.
-Imagine a “password_checker” GUI element that is, in fact, two form fields that will check if the user typed the password correctly or an “address” element that is in fact a group of *country, province and city* fields.
+Imagine a “password_checker” GUI element that is, in fact, two form fields that will check if the user typed the password correctly or an “address” element that is, in fact, a group of *country, province and city* fields.
 Users might be enabled to create and edit these type of custom data structures.

-UPDATE (2009-10-05): I just saw a issue posted against CCK module called State of the multigroup module.
+UPDATE (2009-10-05): I just saw an issue posted against CCK module called State of the multigroup module.
 It has close relationship with this post.
 Curious is that it is more a hack than a core idea.